zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/wilburn.md

 I got my Bachelor of Science Degree in Mathematics from Westminster College here in Salt Lake City, UT.
 During my degree, I focused on data science, machine learning, dev ops, and more.

 Until recently, I worked in the marketing analytics industry for a start up called [Emperitas](https://www.emperitas.com/).
-While there, I build graph database applications, machine learning models, and customer lifetime value solutions for clients all over the U.S.
+While there, I built graph database applications, machine learning models, and customer lifetime value solutions for clients all over the U.S.

-My personal site is currently being built [here](https://www.jackwilburn.xyz).
+My personal site is [here](https://www.jackwilburn.xyz).